shrikantunde/personal-portfolio/README.md

 # Personal-Portfolio

 This personal portfolio website is intended to create learning purpose only.
-Those who wanted to start Fullstack Web development developer journey can reach out to me..
+Those who wanted to start Fullstack Web developer journey can reach out to me..

 Whats app - 7758000501 or mail -shrikant9970840920@gmail.com